denishamann/ArenaStats/README.md

 - Display summarised **arena history** in a table
 - Exportable data into **csv** format (which can easily be used for advanced statistics)

+## Visualizer

+You can paste your export string in the _[ArenaStatsTBC Visualizer](https://denishamann.github.io/arena-stats-tbc-visualizer/)_ tool.
+You can contribute to improve the visulizer tool _[here](https://github.com/denishamann/arena-stats-tbc-visualizer)_.

 ## List of fields available at CSV export for each Arena match

 - isRanked